0sergio-hash/COFW_Development_Permits_Data_Analysis/README.md

 # 📊 City of Fort Worth Development Permits Data Analysis

 _An analysis of public permit data from the Ciy of Fort Worth using PostgreSQL and Power BI.
-Full write-up will be posted to my blog at https://medium.com/@sergioramos3.sr_
+A 3 part series about this project, including the results of my data analysis is available on my blog at https://medium.com/@sergioramos3.sr/list/exploring-cofw-a8720258688b_

 ## 🔍 Project Overview